 When Stosh was 5 years old, he lost his father to addiction and suicide.
 Moving toward that pain instead of away from it in subsequent years, he embraced his role as a hope bringer and a courage giver, centered on the truth he discovered on his journey: that courage is not merely having the strength to overcome hardship or fear; courage is envisioning the world as it could be, and creating that world with intentionality.
 As a speaker and facilitator, he invites individuals and organizations to live with greater courage and create the best world they can envision.

-Stosh earned a BA in Education and a MA in Leadership.
-His other interests include hiking, photography and spending time with his wife and 2 children.
+Stosh’s formal education includes a BA in Education and an MA in Leadership.
+His other interests include photography, hiking and spending time with his wife and 2 children.

 Please click here to reach Stosh via email.

-Please click here to download this bio in .pdf format.
+Please click here to download a bio in .pdf format.

 Looking for detailed information about keynotes and breakouts?
 Click here